 While experiences like this are nothing new for a traveler like Paolo, feeling responsible for his wife’s safety in the middle of it is.
 These guys had our passports, guns, and motive, money.
 We had suntans, the jitters, and a flight to catch.

-Why is the Dominican Republic So Corrupt?
+Is the Dominican Republic Corrupt?

 This historical timeline from the BBC helped me better understand the struggles the Dominican Republic has faced to stabilize as a country.
-There is a long and storied past of power struggles, inequality and economic instability.
+There is a long and storied past of power struggles, inequality, and economic instability.

 Colonization and annexing.
 Uprising and independence.
 Treaties and occupations.
-Dictators and massacres and that was all before 1940.
+Dictators and massacres and that were all before 1940.
 In the 80s while America was living in excess the Dominican Republic faced austerity measures on food and gas leading to riots.
 Instead of reform, presidential corruption and fraud scandals followed.

 Plus, natural disasters have strained Dominicans and their economy forcing them to start over and over again.
 Between 1979 and 2012, four hurricanes killed hundreds, displaced hundreds of thousands, and left well over $2 billion in damages.